MichelleJaeg/rosalind/README.md

 # rosalind
-Solutions to first ten problems from the Rosalind platform for learning bioinformatics, Stronghold track.
+Solutions to the first ten problems from the Stronghold Track of the Rosalind platform for learning bioinformatics.